KilledByAPixel/SpaceHuggers/README.md

 - A radar along the bottom of the screen shows nearby enemies.
 - You start with 9 lives and get 3 extra lives for completing each level.
 - For optimal play experience use Chrome in full screen mode.
+- There is no end, but for a challenge you can try to speed run X number of levels.

 # Game Features
 - Platforming run and gun style gameplay.